Day one began back in 1982 with the purchase of The Rising Sun in Frampton Cotterell.

 After we had the storage sorted next we had to address the ingredients.
 Up until this time we had been buying in pre-crushed malted barley.
 The problem with crushed malt is that the more it is moved before reaching us the more crushed it will become.
 The only way to get rid of this uncontrollable factor is to crush it ourselves.
 So we invested in an English made two roller Alan Ruddock malt mill.

 The malt mill gave us complete control of the consistency of the grist.
 This is crucial if we wanted a consistent quality mash.
 This is obtained by cracking the malt husk open just enough so the starch inside is exposed.

 Racking Machine & Cask Cleaner.

 Since we started in 2007 consistent quality has been our main objective.
 The policy is especially important in the racking of the beer from fermenter to cask.
-A full, clean cask is vital for long lasting great beer.
-Filling the cask up to the brim removes are room for air to linger, creating a sterile environment in the cask.
+A full, clean cask is vital for long-lasting great beer.

-We Purchased a automatic cask cleaner with 3 wash cycles.
+We Purchased an automatic cask cleaner with 3 wash cycles.
 Pre-rinse, Chemical clean and Hot wash.

-Next we bought a racking machine with two peristaltic pumps that meters the beer and finings to the exact filling requirement.
+Next, we bought a racking machine with two peristaltic pumps that meter the beer and finings to the exact filling requirement.

 In 2012 we landed a Wetherspoons and Wadworth guest ale position for a few months. this bumped up our production and we needed a bigger capacity.
 Two new fermenters were added allowing us to be able to brew 5 times a week.